WendyQuarteer/php-crud/README.md

 - [ ] Have the index display a table for each entity.
 - [ ] Work on more specific queries to pass on to the respective view.
 - [ ] Take the iterable arrays from the controllers and pass them to the views so they can accordingly present the data as tables.

+### Problems encountered
+- Difficulty keeping the same pace in learning & coding
+- Confusion with MVC as it was our first times working with it
+- DB setup - initially had far too many foreign_keys that were conflicting with each other
+- TOO.MANY.FILES.exe
+- files apearing after a merge without explaination
+- a multitude of concepts to learn at once, without seening a real-world example for reference
+- not enough time to absorb information while also trying to rush ahead & complete the project
+- communication could be improved (but, project was short)

+### Reflection
+- Start with a trello board :) (short-term, acheivable goals)
+- Make sure everyone can understand the smallest of steps before moving forward as a team (this is meant to be a learning exercise)
+- More structured "meets" where everyone has their turn to talk without distraction
+- Much of the learning objectives were met, but not in enough detail & not independently enough to make everything stick
+- Exercise could have been split into more managable sections to make it less overwhelming